As an Amazon Associate I earn from qualifying purchases.

 This is an official medical device used in hospitals in Europe, so you know your baby is in safe hands.

-The Nanny Baby Movement Monitor is easy to set up—simply slip the sensor mat under your baby’s mattress and turn the monitor on.
+The Nanny Baby Movement Monitor is easy to set up—simply slip the sensor mat under your baby’s mattress and turn the baby monitor on.
 The sensor will continuously monitor your baby’s movement and trigger auditory and visual alarms if it doesn’t detect movement for 20 seconds.

 The auditory alarm is loud and should wake even the deepest of sleepers.
 This means you won’t have to worry about sleeping through any medical emergencies your baby may have if you’re sleeping in a different room.

-This monitor is ideal for newborns and sick babies—you can quite literally sleep easy knowing that you’ll be woken with a loud alarm if your baby stops breathing for any reason.
+This baby monitor is ideal for newborns and sick babies—you can quite literally sleep easy knowing that you’ll be woken with a loud alarm if your baby stops breathing for any reason.
 It’s also great if you’re working outside or in a different room while your baby sleeps during the day.

 The mat is extremely sensitive and can register vibrations from nearby fans as a movement.
 For this reason, we recommend switching off any ceiling or floor fans in your baby’s room when you have the monitor switched on.